isomerpages/moe-fernvalepri/_our-departments/Information and Communication Technology.md

 **Cyberwellness Programme**

 With the emphasis on raising awareness on the positive well-being of computer and Internet users, the department strives to spread the importance of Cyberwellness on various platforms.
 Cyberwellness is integrated in the school's CCE Curriculum to ensure that students are exposed to the Cyberwellness messages from young.
 Our Cyberwellness Ambassadors spread the Cyberwellness messages through assembly talks as well as indoor exhibition.
-In addition, we also invite Cyberwellness Ambassadors from Secondary Schools over to share their experiences with our pupils on safety on the internet and how to overcome gamming addiction.
+In addition, we also invite Cyberwellness Ambassadors from Secondary Schools over to share their experiences with our pupils on safety on the internet and how to overcome gaming addiction.

 ![](/images/Our%20departments/Website%20ICT_Cyberwellness.jpg)